Harshitj-2005/CLI-random-joke-generator/README.md

 🎭 CLI Random Joke Generator
-A simple Node.js command-line tool that fetches and displays random jokes to lighten up your day! 😆
+A simple Node.js command-line tool that fetches and displays random jokes from an API to make you laugh! 😆

 🚀 Features
-✅ Fetches random jokes instantly.
+✅ Fetches a random joke from the Official Joke API.
-✅ Supports programming, general, and pun jokes.
+✅ Uses Chalk for colorful output.
-✅ Works offline (with preloaded jokes) or online (via API).
+✅ Displays joke type, setup, and punchline.
-✅ Simple and fast CLI interface.
+✅ Simple and lightweight CLI tool.

 🛠️ Installation
 1️⃣ Clone the Repository